semanticist21/query-key-chain/README.md

 `'all'` is always included as the next segment after the base key, regardless of whether preceding chains like `list` have been used or not.

-When `.all()` is invalidated, all cascading children, including those created with details, are invalidated as well.
+Invalidating with `.details()` invalidates all cascading children, including those created with `detail`.

 Examples of usage: